 HUD defines necessary personal property as items essential to the family for the maintenance, use, and occupancy of the premises as a home; or they are necessary for employment, education, or health and wellness.
 Necessary personal property includes more than merely items that are indispensable to the bare existence of the family.
 It may include personal effects (such as items that are ordinarily worn or utilized by the individual), items that are convenient or useful to a reasonable existence, and items that support and facilitate daily life within the family's home.
 Necessary personal property also includes items that assist a household member with a disability, including any items related to disability-related needs, or that may be required for a reasonable accommodation for a person with a disability.
-Necessary personal property does not include bank accounts, other financial investments, or luxury items.
-Items of personal property that do not qualify as necessary personal property are classified as non-necessary personal property.
+Necessary personal property that do not qualify as necessary personal property are classified as non-necessary personal property.